Writing-Quests/quest-tracker/README.md

 **Why isn't the backend URL displaying anything in the browser?**
 Symfony isn't connected to the Vite dev server.
 You can build the frontend webapp using `lando npm run build`, but it's not necessary for local development.
 The backend URL should be able to serve everything (i.e. the API) just fine without this.

+**How do I access emails?**
+For development, a "Mail Catcher" SMTP server runs with Docker/Lando and is automatically configured in Symfony.
+It will catch all emails and output them at http://localhost:1080.
+You can configure your own SMTP server in your `.env.local` file.